DeepLearnPhysics/larcv3/src/larcv/core/dataformat/schema.md

 Both EventSparse and EventCluster will have a 1 to 1 correspondance with ImageMeta objects.
 ImageMeta will provide a flexible correspondance between voxel index and real coordinates, as well as generic useful functions for getting information about the space the image lives in.

 To be concrete, EventSparse will handle the IO for sparse 2D and sparse 3D images.
-It will read in a set of VOxels from file and map them to a std::vector<larcv::VoxelSet>, where each element of the array represents a unique projection ID.
+It will read in a set of Voxels from file and map them to a std::vector<larcv::VoxelSet>, where each element of the array represents a unique projection ID.

 EventCluster will handle IO for cluster 2D and cluster3D images.
 It will read a flat table of voxels and map them to an std::vector<larcv::VoxelSetArray>.